Mintz Group: 5 staffers detained in Beijing after raid

 Randal Phillips, a partner at the firm who heads the Mintz Group's Asia operations but is based outside of China, is the former chief representative in China for the Central Intelligence Agency.

-While there is no indication that the raid is related to Mr Philips, he has previously said that the United States should address structural imbalances in trade stemming from Chinese policies.
+While there is no indication that the raid is related to Mr Phillips, he has previously said that the United States should address structural imbalances in trade stemming from Chinese policies.

 In 2018, Mr Phillips also testified before Congress on China's efforts to exert international influence.